shrutikapoor08/devjoke/README.md

 * * *

-I have a dev joke, but I couldn't debug it 😭
+I have a dev joke, but I couldn't debug it :sob:

 * * *